zokradonh/borgbackup-docker/README.md

 Initiate the borg backup repository by `docker-compose exec cronservice backup-init`.
 As mentioned in the warning you should backup the volume `config` of your docker compose project, otherwise all backups are lost, due to encryption.
-The backups starts 2:59 AM daily.
+In default settings backups start at 2:59 AM daily.
+You can adjust with environment variable `CRON_INTERVAL_INCREMENTAL`.

 How to exclude a volume from backup
 ====